Antimicrobial resistance

 Here you can find out more about the RCN’s approach to AMR and the work we are doing to support nursing and health care professionals.

-AMR impacts on a range of infections caused by bacteria, fungi, viruses and parasites.
 Nursing has a key role in supporting efforts to reduce this threat as a central part of the health care and public health workforce.
-The work of the RCN is diverse to reflect the different ways in which nursing contributes within the UK and internationally to this global threat.
+Here at the RCN, our work is diverse to reflect the different ways in which nursing contributes within the UK and internationally to this global threat.

 The nursing and midwifery contribution to antimicrobial stewardship (AMS)